 Historic Preservation is a field that embraces both art and science.
-Preparing students to enter this field requires a multi-disciplinary approach to a broad range of subjects, including art and architectural history, social sciences, building materials and systems, conservation methods, environmental science, transportation, urban and regional planning, and landscape design.
-The Master of Science in Historic Preservation program at Notre Dame includes all of these areas of study, integrating them within a distinctive perspective on the relationship between the built environment and contemporary art and culture.
+Preparing students to enter this field requires a multi-disciplinary approach to a broad range of subjects, including architectural history and design, social sciences, building materials and systems, conservation methods, environmental science, transportation, urban and regional planning, and landscape design.
+Drawing upon the resources of The Michael Christopher Duda Center for Preservation, Resilience, and Sustainability, the Master of Science in Historic Preservation (MSHP) program at Notre Dame includes all of these areas of study, integrating them within a distinctive perspective on the relationship between the historic built environment and contemporary art and culture.

-The mission of the Master of Science in Historic Preservation (MS in HP) program is to prepare talented, avid, and socially conscious students to become leaders in architectural design, preservation consulting, government service, and heritage advocacy.
+The mission of the MSHP program is to prepare students to become leaders in architectural design, preservation consulting, government service, and heritage advocacy.
 The program emphasizes respect for cultural heritage as the basis for informed conservation and the design of harmonious new development.
+The curriculum presupposes that knowledge of and care for historic places can provide essential means for building more resilient and sustainable development in the future.
 These objectives are pursued in the context of the Catholic ideals of community, environmental stewardship, and civic engagement.

 MSHP students study for four semesters, including one semester in Rome, plus one introductory summer course and a second summer internship.
 The program’s faculty includes recognized leaders in the field, and the semester in Rome offers a unique opportunity for students to work with international professionals and researchers involved in heritage conservation at the highest level.
 Interdisciplinary coursework, field study, and individual research offers students opportunities to develop the knowledge, skills, and perspective necessary to graduate with readily marketable skills, excel in this growing field, and advance the discipline in both the academy and the profession.